ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 |Mesh router (default) | ws_router |
 | Nonrouting device | - |

 ### Nanostack's configuration

-The following configuration allows you to configure Nanostack features that are common to all mesh protocols.
+This configuration allows you to configure Nanostack features common to all mesh protocols:

 ```
 Configuration parameters
 ------------------------